 CJA's predecessor grassroots local group, in 1990, she

-challenged a corrupt bipartisan political deal for
+challenged a corrupt political deal between the Republican and

 cross-endorsement of seven judges over a three-year period in